-This statement applies to the whole of the year to 31 August 2023, and the subsequent period up to the date of approval of these financial statements.
+This statement applies to the whole of the year to 31 August 2024, and the subsequent period up to the date of approval of these financial statements.

 CEG UFP Limited is a subsidiary of Camelot Topco Limited.
-Camelot Topco Limited and its subsidiaries, including CEG UFP Limited and its immediate parent Cambridge Education Group Limited, comprise "the group" or "CEG".
+Camelot Topco Limited and its subsidiaries, including CEG UFP Limited and its intermediate parent Cambridge Education Group Limited, comprise "the group" or "CEG".

-As a registered provider with the Office for Students, CEG UFP Limited (under the trading name ONCAMPUS) has a formal governance structure which is set out below.
+As a registered provider with the Office for Students ('OfS'), CEG UFP Limited (under the trading name ONCAMPUS) has a formal governance structure which is set out below.
 The CEG UFP Limited Board is a delegated committee of the board of directors of CEG, and is responsible for ensuring compliance with its statutory and regulatory responsibilities, including compliance with the OfS ongoing conditions of registration.
 It oversees the work of numerous supporting boards, committees and groups, each with specific remits that allow effective governance and management of our business whether they be academic, student or staff related.
 Operational, information technology and financial policies are also governed via this structure.

 - The CEG UFP Limited Board is the governing body of ONCAMPUS.
 Its governors include the Chief Academic Officer and the Chief Operating Officer.
 The Chief Academic Officer is also the Accountable Officer for Office for Students purposes.
-The governing body operates with delegated authority from the CEG board to oversee the day to day operation of ONCAMPUS, and does this primarily through the operations board and the academic board. - The Academic Board has ultimate responsibility for the quality and standards of academic provision within ONCAMPUS.
-Membership includes the academic team, the Chief Operating Officer, centre directors and representatives from compliance, admissions and marketing teams.
+The governing body operates with delegated authority from the CEG board to oversee the operation of ONCAMPUS, and does this primarily through the senior leadership team and the academic board. - The Academic Board has ultimate responsibility for the quality and standards of academic provision within ONCAMPUS.
+Membership includes the Chief Academic Officer, the Director of Global Study Centres, academic staff, and representatives from compliance, admissions and marketing teams.
 The academic board reports to the governing body, convenes on a termly basis and is chaired by the Chief Academic Officer.
-Reporting to the academic board are three key committees: - The Learning and Teaching Committee has responsibility for the development and progress of the Learning, Teaching and Assessment Strategy and within the context of the Learning, Teaching and Assessment Strategy, to develop relevant policy, and monitor its implementation.
-It comprises academic lead representatives from each centre and is chaired by the Deputy Chief Academic Officer. - The Quality Assurance Committee is chaired by the Chief Academic Officer and is responsible for ensuring the Annual Monitoring Report (AMR) process is properly carried out, as well as operationalising key policies such as programme development.
-It is also responsible for providing a forum for discussion of programme and module delivery, including enhancement of the curriculum deriving from subject group meetings. - Additional "subject groups" reporting into the Quality Assurance Committee provide a forum in which ONCAMPUS teaching staff can express their views about the management of the programme and the content, delivery and assessment of modules.
-These outputs contribute to policy development and management. - The Data Steering Group is chaired by the ONCAMPUS Chief Operating Officer and considers data and reporting systems to provide guidance to the academic board and related committees on the most effective ways of utilising data.
-It identifies and disseminates good practice in relation to data reporting to support enhancements to the student experience, compliance, centre management and senior management decision making and contributes to the development of both academic and operational related policy. - The Operations Board meets on a termly basis and includes all Centre Heads and Directors as well as representatives from IT, finance, operational resources and compliance.
-It considers operational information such as monthly submissions of tutor utilisation, space utilisation and capacity utilisation as well as a number of centre KPIs and use this information as appropriate with regard to policy development and management. - The Welfare Committee meets on a monthly basis to consider student welfare, safeguarding and wellbeing as well as ensuring ONCAMPUS is discharging its duties correctly in relation to Prevent, and reports to the operations board.
-It develops policy as well as providing operational direction and oversight.
-The chair submits summary Welfare and Prevent reports to the Board to appraise them of any ongoing or closed incidents.
+Reporting to the academic board are two key committees: - The Learning and Teaching Committee has responsibility for the development and progress of the Learning, Teaching and Assessment Strategy and within the context of the Learning, Teaching and Assessment Strategy, to develop relevant policy, and monitor its implementation.
+It comprises academic lead representatives from each centre and is chaired by the Deputy Director of Global Study Centres. - The Quality Assurance Committee is chaired by the Deputy Chief Academic Officer and is responsible for ensuring the Annual Monitoring Report (AMR) process is properly carried out, as well as operationalising key policies such as programme development.
+It is also responsible for providing a forum for discussion of programme and module delivery, including enhancement of the curriculum deriving from subject group meetings. - The Senior Leadership Team meets on a monthly basis and includes representatives from key functions including academic, IT, finance, operational resources and compliance.
+It considers operational information such as monthly submissions of tutor utilisation, space utilisation and capacity utilisation as well as a number of centre KPIs and uses this information as appropriate with regard to policy development and management. - A safeguarding review meeting takes place on a monthly basis to consider student welfare, safeguarding and wellbeing as well as ensuring ONCAMPUS is discharging its duties correctly in relation to Prevent.
+This includes policy as well as providing operational direction and oversight.